AdobeDocs/campaign-web.it-IT/help/v8/rn/acs-migration.md

 title: Passaggio da Campaign Standard ad Adobe Campaign Web
 description: Interfaccia utente di Campaign Web
 exl-id: 4cf406af-4cf5-434d-b1c7-a7c102f8dc2f
-source-git-commit: 8cd743d7feafe9093790c3f631ffbfe19d1413e2
+source-git-commit: fede3e616d45c78db9d0613409254f3c8cc93bba
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '588'
+source-wordcount: '590'
-ht-degree: 100%
+ht-degree: 80%

 ---

-# Passaggio da Campaign Standard a Campaign v8{#welcome}
+# Passaggio da Campaign Standard a Campaign v8 {#welcome}

 <!--
 We are thrilled to annonce that you, as a Campaign Standard user, can now benefit from the new version of Adobe Campaign Web User Interface.
 The migration is seemless and will allow you to use all the intuitive features designed to simplify the creation of personalized cross-channel campaigns.
 Campaign Web User Interface also brings a connected canvas with Adobe Experience Platform for a unified experience.